 Applies to | All users and third parties with access to the organization’s sensitive resources |

 An access control policy (ACP) describes how access to data and systems in your organization is established, documented, reviewed, and modified.
-An ACP contains a hierarchy of user access permissions and can define who accesses what.
+An ACP contains a hierarchy of user access permissions and defines who accesses what.

 Consider building your ACP around the principle of least privilege by only giving users the access necessary for their direct job responsibilities.

-Syteca’s PAM functionality can help you secure, optimize, and enhance privileged access management in your organization, allowing you to:
+Syteca PAM can help you secure and enhance privileged access management in your organization, allowing you to:

-- Get full visibility over all users in your infrastructure and control their access rights
+- Gain full visibility over all users in your infrastructure and control their access rights

 - Limit the time for which access is granted